Bair Hugger devices can spread contaminants from the operating room floor, increasing patients’ infection risk.

 3M Facing Bair Hugger Lawsuits

 Some patients who underwent surgery that used a Bair Hugger warming blanket are now suing manufacturer 3M, claiming that the device caused them to develop an infection that resulted in serious and costly health complications.
 They also claim that 3M was aware of the infection risk posed by their forced air warming blankets but did not reveal these risks to the public or make product changes that would mitigate them.
-Hundreds of Bair Hugger lawsuits are centralized in federal court as part of a multidistrict litigation (MDL).
+More than 800 Bair Hugger lawsuits are centralized in federal court as part of a multidistrict litigation (MDL).

 If you suffered an infection following an operation—especially a knee or hip replacement surgery—we can help.
 Contact ClassAction.com to schedule a no-cost, no-obligation case review.